Venmo International Transfer and Alternatives

 Venmo isn’t an option for international payments.
 But there are plenty of other providers out there which are just as convenient and intuitive to use, and which do allow you to make payments overseas, or when you’re traveling.

-To find the perfect provider for you we’ll compare 4 alternatives to Venmo – Wise, OFX, WorldRemit, and PayPal.
+To find the perfect provider for you we’ll compare 5 alternatives to Venmo – Wise, OFX, WorldRemit, PayPal and Remitly.
+Here is an overview of these alternatives, with the services they provide and their international transfers:

 Transfer Speed50% of payments are instant